 If your dog has always been, for lack of better words, a ‘licky dog’ then it may just be a normal behavior for your dog.
-If it is a new behaviour, there can be underlying medical or behavioural issues to address.
+If it is a new behavior, there can be underlying medical or behavioral issues to address.

 Some dogs just tend to lick more than others, and this usually includes licking the air, their lips, objects around the house and quite often your face!
 As with any behavior, if it is undesirable to you then remember the golden rule of ‘IGNORE unwanted behavior, REWARD wanted behavior’.
 We have some great articles on dog training in our Training & Behavior section.

 It is also worth mentioning that while behavioral causes are possible, one study found them to be a less likely cause than a GI abnormality.
 Anxiety can lead to obsessive compulsive disorders and air licking can be a symptom.

 Abdominal or Gastrointestinal Pain